6 Business Matchmaking Event Mistakes to Avoid

 Scheduling 1:1 meetings can be complex as attendees try to negotiate their time with other participants.
-With virtual and hybrid networking events, there is the added level of time zones to factor in.
+With virtual and hybrid event networking, there is the added level of time zones to factor in.
 Not being able to come up with a time to meet will end up with no meeting at all.
 The best way to make this easy is to add in a scheduling tool.
 It factors in the attendee’s current schedule and reviews time zones to align 1:1 meetings.
 An easy meeting to schedule is a meeting that will most likely take place.

 6. Offer Post Event Matchmaking

 If you have set up your b2b matchmaking event correctly, attendees will be clamouring for more 1:1 meetings.
 However, creating an event that is long enough to cater to all those meeting requests would be too long.
 Attendees would tire out and they have other commitments to attend to.

 To find the balance, offer post event matchmaking.
 It is still an event session, however they last for longer periods of time.
 For example, a week or a month.
 It is a period when attendees are able to meet anytime they agree on.

 When organizing a business matchmaking event, there are a lot of things to consider. b2match is the event matchmaking software that has the tools in place for you to coordinate your best event.

 Inspired?
 Get in Touch and Let Us Help Make Your Next Event a Success.Contact Sales